space0blaster/dora/README.md

 3. Install the Electron app dependencies.
 4. Run the Electron app.

+**Important**: If you already have Ollama and/or ChromaDB running, please spin them down first.
+If not, the ports will have conflicts and it will not work.
+If you'd rather use your existing Ollama and/or ChromaDB services, see the Without Docker section below.

 To run the `start.sh` script:
 ```bash
 sh start.sh
 ```

 ### Without Docker
 Assuming you already have Ollama and ChromaDB installed and running, you can simply just run the below commands to run the electron app by itself.